kimatata/embeded-testing-guide/guide/docs/best-practice/index.md

 ## How to Test Private Functions

-Private functions (i.e., static functions in C) that cannot be called from other files do not need to be tested at all.
-Private functions are called within public functions that are accessible from other files.
-Therefore, if you write tests for public functions, the private functions will naturally be tested as well.
+You do not need to test private functions (in C, these would be static functions) that cannot be called from other files.
+It is an anti-pattern to change a private function to public or use any kind of workaround just to make it testable from the test code.

-Changing a private function to public just for testing purposes is considered an anti-pattern.
-If you feel the need to call and test a private function directly, it’s likely that the structure is too opaque from the outside, so you should reconsider the design.
-Alternatively, you might be trying to test implementation details rather than behavior or specification.
+Private functions are called within public functions, so by writing tests for the public functions, the private functions will naturally be tested as well.
+If you feel the need to call a private function directly in your tests, it may indicate that your structure is too opaque and could benefit from reworking.
+Alternatively, you may be trying to test implementation details rather than behavior or specifications.
+Testing implementation details leads to brittle tests and can reduce the maintainability of the test code, so it’s best to avoid it.

 ## Is TDD Mandatory?